 Our series of ‘Fit for work’ events held on campus include seminars, talks, networking and recruitment exercises and involve a range of industry professionals from graduates with their own companies, to representatives from the major breweries and distilling companies.

 MSc programmes last for one year (September to August inclusive) and include a substantial research project.

-The Diploma covers the same classes as the MSc and includes a short project but lasts for just 9 months (September to May inclusive).
+The Diploma covers the same taught classes as the MSc but lasts for just 9 months (September to May inclusive).
 Students admitted to the Diploma programme and who perform well in the taught courses may be invited to transfer to the appropriate MSc programme.

 The Institute of Brewing and Distilling (IBD) offer graduates the opportunity for exemption from the Diploma in Brewing, or Diploma in Distilling should they, later in their career, wish to undertake the IBD Master Brewer or Master Distiller qualification through the IBD.

 Heriot-Watt is the home of the International Centre for Brewing and Distilling and has an outstanding reputation for expertise in the field.

 - Cereals, Malting and Mashing

 - Wort Boiling and Fermentation

 - Distilling and Whisky Maturation

 For MSc entry, candidates must hold a First or Second Class Honours Degree, or equivalent qualification from a British or overseas university, in a science or engineering subject (for example, Biological Sciences, Chemistry or Chemical/Mechanical Engineering).